QML-FAST -- A Fast Code for low-$\ell$ Tomographic Maximum Likelihood Power Spectrum Estimation: Introduction

 A central statistic of cosmological theory and data analysis are power spectra and cross-power spectra of various fields.
 For this reason, there is a large toolkit of different power spectrum estimators, including the popular and fast (but not optimal) pseudo-$C_\ell$ method \cite{Wandelt:2000av}.
 Optimal power spectrum estimation, with statistically minimal error bars, remains challenging in practice.
 The Quadratic Maximum Likelihood (QML) estimator was introduced in \cite{Tegmark_1997} as a method to optimally estimate the power spectrum of the CMB temperature anisotropy and extended to include polarization power spectra in \cite{Tegmark_2001}.
 It was shown that this estimator is an optimal and unbiased estimator of the power spectrum multipoles given the pixel map with an arbitrary mask.
 The estimator was applied to study large-scale WMAP polarization spectra in \cite{Gjerl_w_2015}.
 An extension of the formalism, xQML, that allows correlating different CMB datasets was presented in \cite{Vanneste:2018azc}.
 A more optimized implementation of the standard QML estimator was introduced in \cite{Bilbao_Ahedo_2021}.
 There, the authors discuss how the sparsity of the basis matrices of the signal covariance decomposition and precomputation and reuse of certain elements can speed up the Fisher matrix calculation, which is the most computationally intensive part.
+In \cite{Pen_2003}, an iterative procedure is presented to avoid the expensive operation of directly inverting the covariance matrix.
 The applications of QML to weak lensing surveys were discussed in \cite{Maraio_2023}, where the authors introduced several approaches to deal with $\ell^6$ scaling of the method, such as evaluating an approximate Fisher matrix with finite differences.
 In a more recent galaxy weak lensing study~\cite{Terawaki:2025:weak_lensing}, the computational cost of quadratic estimators is reduced by assuming a diagonal fiducial covariance and sampling the Fisher matrix through Monte-Carlo simulation.
-All the previous implementations of the QML estimator were developed for the CMB analyses, where one only has up to 3 correlated fields.
+In addition to weak lensing analysis,~\cite{Alonso:2024knf} applied a QML estimator to look for the production rate of gravitational waves through the galaxy-gravitational wave cross power spectrum.
+A hybrid, near-optimal estimator, that combines QML for low multipoles and pCl for high multipoles was developed in \cite{Efstathiou_2004, Efstathiou:2006eb}.
+All the previous implementations of the field-level QML estimator were developed for the analyses where one only has up to 3 correlated fields.
+In the typical CMB analysis one has $T,E,$ and $B$ fields, or in \cite{Alonso:2024knf} authors consider correlations of galaxy and gravitational wave background maps.
 The need for a multi-field version of the QML is motivated by the fact that it's an ideal tool for the low-$\ell$ power spectrum analysis and can be used in the context of the photometric galaxy surveys, where galaxy samples are usually binned in redshift bins with a width proportional to the photometric redshift error.
 In this work, we generalize the QML framework to an arbitrary number of correlated fields.
 We introduce further optimization techniques, such as symmetries of the building blocks of the Fisher matrix and the basis of real spherical harmonics, in addition to the ones already discussed in \cite{Bilbao_Ahedo_2021} and provide both efficient and user-friendly $\texttt{python}$ implementation.
 Our resulting code is several orders of magnitude faster than a naive implementation and will be useful to analyze large-scale data from upcoming photometric galaxy surveys and CMB experiments.
 This paper presents the features of our QML estimator and validates it with simulations, while the companion paper~\cite{Lai2025kszpaper} applies it to the case of kSZ velocity reconstruction with ACT and Desi Legacy Survey data.